-MHDC allows for a max of two payment requests to be approved per month.
-The deadline to submit a request is 11:59 p.m. on the 15th and the last day of each month.
-Submitting a payment request by the aforementioned deadlines guarantees it will be reviewed in that request cycle, but does not guarantee that request will count towards Quarterly Request Minimum or Spending Deadlines.
+MHDC allows for a minimum of one payment request to be approved per month.
+The deadline to submit a request is 11:59 p.m. on the last day of each month.
+Submitting a payment request by the aforementioned deadline guarantees it will be reviewed in that request cycle but does not guarantee that request will count towards Spending Deadlines.
 Only approved payment requests count towards a grantee's ESG spending requirements.

 MHDC staff review all payment requests submitted for compliance with ESG regulations and accuracy.
-The Primary Assignee from the grantees ESG-24 Agency Contact Page will be notified via email if the payment request is approved or discarded.
+The Primary Assignee from the grantees ESG-25 Agency Contact Page will be notified via email if the payment request is approved or discarded.

-14 More information regarding Grant Agreement documents can be found in this Desk Guide here.
+More information regarding Grant Agreement documents can be found in this Desk Guide here.